-While the IRS provides information on how depreciation works, their guidance can be hard to follow and full of technical language.
-That’s why we created this blog: to break it all down clearly and help you make smart tax decisions.
-Plus, don’t forget to use our Rental Property Depreciation Calculator to estimate your potential deductions and plan your finances more effectively.
+While the IRS provides information on how depreciation works, the guidance can be technical.
+That’s why we created this blog: to break it down clearly for landlords and help you prepare better questions for your CPA.
+Plus, don’t forget to use our Rental Property Depreciation Calculator to estimate the basic depreciation math before reviewing your numbers with a professional.

 What Is Rental Property Depreciation?